bevyengine/bevy/_release-content/release-notes/transform_gizmo.md

 *TODO: Add a screenshot or GIF of the transform gizmo in use in the viewport.*

 A transform gizmo — the click-and-drag handles for translating, rotating, and scaling objects in a 3D viewport — is one of the first things anyone reaches for when building a level editor.
-Bevy now has one built in, for our own future use and your immediate convenience.
+Bevy now has one built in, for your use today and our own use in the future.

 Add `TransformGizmoPlugin`, mark a camera with `TransformGizmoCamera`, and tag entities with `TransformGizmoFocus`: